jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 ### II.
 Adding the GeoJSON data to the map

-1. Copy the GeoSJON dat below and paste it into geoJSON.io
+1. Copy the GeoSJON data below and paste it into [geoJSON.io](http://geojson.io/)
 	```Javascript
 	  {
         "type": "FeatureCollection",